TalAter/UpUp/docs/README.md

 ## ServiceWorker

-ServiceWorkers are at the heart of UpUp.
+At the heart of UpUp are ServiceWorkers.
+ServiceWorkers are a new web technology, which allows developers to take control and shape user's requests to their server.

-While UpUp abstracts much of the complexity and browsers compatibility issues, there are a few things to be aware of.
+While UpUp abstracts much of ServiceWorkers' complexity, browser compatibility issues and flattens the learning curve, there are a few things to be aware of.

 ### HTTPS only